 When Meridia medication is given there is contraindication when the patients are on MAOIs.
 There is also contraindication if the patients have hypersensitivity to any of the ingredients whether active or inactive which are contained in Meridia or they have hypersensitivity to sibutramine.
 There is contraindication even with regards patients who are having eating disorders such as bulimia nervosa or anorexia nervosa.
 There is also contraindication if the patients are taking other drugs which act centrally to ensure there is weight loss.

-Common medications that interact
+Common medications that interact with Meridia

 Major drug interactions with Meridia pills are seen with Adderall, Cymbalta, Phentermine, Prozac, Tramadol and similar drugs.
 Moderate interactions are seen with drugs such as aspirin, spironolactone, hydrochlorothiazide, lyrica, metformin, and Xanax.